Insolvency Service of Ireland

 A series of measures announced on 13 May 2015 included changes to the personal insolvency system.
 All of these changes are now in effect.
 They include court review where a mortgage lender rejects the borrower’s personal insolvency proposal.

-As part of Abhaile, the national Mortgage Arrears Resolution Service, a new aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.
+As part of Abhaile, the national Mortgage Arrears Resolution Service, an aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.

 Debt settlement procedures